ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-how-analyze-data-dimension.md

 > [!NOTE]
 > To update some or all analysis views at the same time, you must use the **Update Analysis Views** batch job.

-## Viz související školení na webu [Microsoft Learn](/learn/modules/dimensions-financial-reports-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/dimensions-financial-reports-dynamics-365-business-central/index)

 ## Viz také
 [Business Intelligence](bi.md)